-Questions are graduated in difficulty and the language used to ask the questions is friendlier.
+Numeracy component is scaffolded and the language used to ask questions is friendlier.
 Key words are highlighted to make answering the questions more manageable.

 Road to Success

-Each student’s achievement is monitored by the success in completing the practice tests.
-The practice tests are colour coded starting with blue (20 questions) and finishing with purple (45 questions).
-Each practice has extra questions that include a new area (strand) of mathematics.
+Numeracy: Each student’s achievement is monitored by the success in completing the practise tests.
+The practise tests are colour coded starting with blue (20 questions) and finishing with purple (45 questions).
+Each practise has extra questions that include a new area (strand) of mathematics.
 By the end of the program it is expected that the student will reach OLNA 5 (purple).
-Once this is achieved then success in the next round of the actual on line assessment is more probable.
+Once this is achieved then success in the next round of the actual online assessment is more probable.
 To be successful it is most important that students monitor their time.
 Each question should take no more than a minute to answer as too much time spent on any one question may lead to the student running out of time.
-The practice tests are designed to aid the participant in managing their responses so that all questions are answered in a timely manner.
+The tests are designed to aid the participant in managing their responses so that all questions are answered in a timely manner.